Johns Hopkins Lyme and Tickborne Diseases Research and Education Institute

 Our vision is clearer and more urgent than ever.
 Smallpox was the first disease to be eradicated globally, using a multi-pronged attack by microbiologists, vaccine specialists, epidemiologists, clinicians, policy makers, advocates, and community workers.
 Similar collaborative efforts are targeting polio and parasitic worms.
 Lyme disease and all tickborne illnesses should be next.

-The Lyme Institute will model this approach, including using a tickery to study tick biology, researching the most promising vaccine and treatment solutions, examining the economic impact of Lyme, and developing policy recommendations to enhance prevention measures.
+The LTBDI will utilize the tickery to study tick biology, and conduct research into the causes of disease, researching the most promising vaccine and treatment solutions, examining the risks and economic impact of Lyme and other tickborne diseases, and developing policy recommendations to enhance prevention measures.
 This comprehensive approach, described by Hopkins as the power of public health, is lacking in most institutions focused on Lyme and tick disease research.